 - Support women seeking the best professional direction for themselves

-As a Certified Professional Coach, Susan provides one-on-one leadership and career coaching, seminars and workshops to help career women overcome obstacles to advancement, identify their unique capabilities and develop the skills needed to achieve a fulfilling career.
+As a professional coach, Susan provides one-on-one leadership and career coaching, seminars and workshops to help career women overcome obstacles to advancement, identify their unique capabilities and develop the skills needed to achieve a fulfilling career.
 She has created leadership courses for mid- to senior-level managers and has been instrumental in shaping and implementing effective mentoring programs for diversity networks and functional groups.
 Susan has also taught courses in leadership as a Corporate Fellow in the business school of the University of Houston Downtown.

 Susan’s seminars and speaking engagements cover numerous topics including